JafarBadour/chaturanga/README.md

 ## 📄 License

-This project is part of the xpander.ai chess application.
+This project is part of the chaturanga chess application.

 ## 🆘 Troubleshooting